 This course has weekly, synchronous, meetings on WebEx for group and triadic supervision.
-Blackboard is utilized to submit assignments, and Google Drive is utilized to submit recorded work.
-The syllabus, assignments, readings, and other materials related to the course can be found on Blackboard.
-Please ensure that you have complete access to the course on Blackboard by the end of the first week of class.
-If you have questions about your Blackboard (Bb) account, please contact the campus Helpdesk at http://www.nccu.edu/facultyandstaff/its/helpdesk.cfm or contact the Eagle Technical Assistance Center (ETAC) at 919-530-7676.
+Canvas is utilized to submit assignments, and Google Drive is utilized to submit recorded work.
+The syllabus, assignments, readings, and other materials related to the course can be found on Canvas.
+Please ensure that you have complete access to the course on Canvas by the end of the first week of class.
+If you have questions about your Canvas, please contact the campus Helpdesk or contact the Eagle Technical Assistance Center (ETAC) at 919-530-7676.

-All content is posted or linked on Blackboard which is the Learning Management System used by NCCU (http://nccu.blackboard.com).
+All content is posted or linked on Canvas which is the Learning Management System used by NCCU.
 Every student has a username and password issued by the University.
-You are required to log on to the Blackboard system at least once per week in order to view course content which includes lectures from the instructor, supplemental lectures, web links, as well as other content.
-You are also required to submit assignments via Blackboard during the semester.
+You are required to log on to the Canvas system at least once per week in order to view course content which includes lectures from the instructor, supplemental lectures, web links, as well as other content.
+You are also required to submit assignments via Canvas during the semester.
 Emailed assignments will not be scored.
-If you have questions about your Blackboard (Bb) account, please call Bb or the IT department at 919-530-7676.